OBress/The-Elevator/README.md

 # The Elevator

-A pretty good elevator if you ask me!
-This is an elevator simulation system with a RESTful API built using FastAPI.
-It simulates an intelligent elevator that efficiently handles floor requests using priority queues.
+A pretty good elevator if you ask me.

 ## Prerequisites